ankurk91/laravel-bundler/README.md

 ```

 ## Usage
-Create a `webpack.config.js` file on your project root
+Create a `webpack.config.js` file on your project root and remove `webpack.mix.js` if exists.
 ```js
 module.exports = require('laravel-bundler')({
   entry: {